Earl Russell

 The first Earl was succeeded by his grandson the second Earl, the eldest son of John Russell, Viscount Amberley.
 He was one of the first peers to join the Labour Party and he held office under Prime Minister Ramsay MacDonald as Under-Secretary of State for India from 1929 to 1931.
 He was childless and was succeeded in 1931 by his younger brother, the third Earl, the famous philosopher and Nobel Prize winner universally known as Bertrand Russell.
 When he died in 1970 his eldest son, the fourth Earl held the title until his half-brother, the fifth Earl inherited it in 1987.
 He was a noted historian of 17th century England.
 Russell also sat on the Liberal Democrat benches in the House of Lords and was one of the ninety elected hereditary peers that were allowed to remain in the House of Lords after the passing of the House of Lords Act 1999.
 As of 2018 the titles are held by his youngest son, the seventh Earl, who succeeded his brother in 2014.

 As descendants of the sixth Duke of Bedford, the Earls Russell are also in remainder to that peerage and its subsidiary titles.

+In 2026, the 7th earl was created Baron Russell of Forest Hill for life.
+This will allow him to continue to sit in the House of Lords after the House of Lords (Hereditary Peers) Act 2026 comes into force.